Retrospective Tools

 Summary

 Sprintlio leads on integrations.
-Trune.io leads on ease of use, retro toolkit, value, fun factor and enterprise-grade.
+Trune.io leads on ease of use, retro toolkit, value and enterprise-grade.

 Scores compared